 - The next best referral is when the person agrees to see a professional and you know they actually went to the appointment.

 - The third best referral is getting the person to agree to accept help, even if in the future.

 The QPR institute reports that most people who agree to get help usually keep their word, however, due shame and stigma, some will not.
 That is why it’s strongly recommended you physically take the person to someone who can help.
 If you don’t know where to go, call a crisis hotline, your local hospital, call your doctor (f this is your child) and ask for a referral.
 Some individuals will want to talk to their own pastor/clergy, counselor – someone they know, rather than a stranger, to help them decide what to do.
 You could offer to go with them to see this person.

 Save this number in your phone.
-The National Suicide Prevention Lifeline 1-800-273-TALK (8255) or 988 the new mental health crisis phone number.
+The National Suicide Prevention Lifeline 988, the new mental health crisis phone number.
 You can also text 741741 – give this number to your child too.
 You can them any time of the day or night, 365 days of the year.
 Be sure they know they’re available anytime, including holidays.

 Don’t Worry About These 3 Issues